Sejongno

 Sejongno, officially Sejong-daero is a street that runs through Jongno District, downtown Seoul, South Korea.
 It is named after King Sejong the Great of Joseon.
 The street is 600 meters in length, but due to its central location it is of great symbolic importance.
-It points north to Gwanaksan and Bukhansan (Mountains), and the Joseon-era palace Gyeongbokgung.
+It points north to Bugaksan and Bukhansan (Mountains), and the Joseon-era palace Gyeongbokgung.
 It is also of historical significance as the location for royal administrative buildings and features statues of the Admiral Yi Sun-sin of Joseon Dynasty and King Sejong the Great of Joseon.